KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

 `spec.config` is an array with three fields:

-- `path:` describes the path in the workload where this configuration is appended/merged.
+- `path` describes the path in the workload where this configuration is appended/merged.
 It must start with `spec.`
-- `schema` and `required` define a property.
+- `schema` defines the property.
 See the (Kubernetes)[https://kubernetes.io/docs/home/] documentation.
+- `required` is a boolean that defaults to `false`.
+If set to true, the field defined by `path:` is required.

 #### Example